 Gender-related billing errors occur when a provider submits a gender-specific procedure for a patient of the opposite sex.
-ForwardHealth has adopted ClaimCheck's designation of gender for procedure codes.
+Effective for dates of process on and after September 1, 2010, ForwardHealth will be adopting ClaimCheck's designation of gender for procedure codes.